rulego/rulego/examples/server/README.md

 ## MQTT client subscription data

-Subscribe to all topic data by default, and the data published to this topic will be passed to the rule engine according to the `default` rule chain definition.
+Subscribe to all topic data by default, and then hand over the subscribed data to the rule chain (chainId=default) for processing.
-You can modify the subscription topic through `-topics`, separated by `,`
+- Modify the subscription topic through `-topics`, separated by `,`.
+- Modify the rule chainId to be processed through `-chain_id`.

 ## Server compilation